-Would you please remember that each time you preach a sermon, you’re not just expositing God’s Word to God’s people, admonishing them to align their beliefs and behavior with God’s will, but you’re also exposing them to your hermeneutical methodology that is the framework from which we understand and apply God’s Word?
+Would you please remember that each time you preach a sermon, you’re not only expositing God’s Word to God’s people, admonishing them to align their beliefs and behavior with God’s will, but you’re also exposing them to your hermeneutical methodology that is the framework from which we understand and apply God’s Word?

 Sadly, some who deliver the inspired text week after week forget the importance of hermeneutics (the art and science of interpretation) and the necessity of thinking straight.
 Sometimes the train of thought and the use of logic is so bizarre that it is almost impossible to draw a straight line from where a preacher started to where he/she ended up.